-- the first concerns sterling-denominated subordinated notes issued in 2011 and hedges payments on the notes through to 30 September 2021 against fluctuations in the sterling-euro exchange rate; - the second concerns subordinated notes issued in US dollars in January 2016 and hedges payments on the notes through to 22 January 2029.
+- a.
+The first is on US dollar-denominated subordinated notes issued in January 2016 and hedges interest payments on the notes through to 22 January 2029 against fluctuations in the dollar-euro exchange rate. - b.
+The second is on US dollar-denominated subordinated notes issued on 7 April 2021 and hedges payments on the notes through to 7 April 2031 against fluctuations in the dollar-euro exchange rate.